inventit/inventit.github.io/references/moat-js-api-document.md

 <div id="ClassesModelMapper.count" class="anchor"></div>
 ##### Query Operations
 You can retrieve data stored in a device via find* and count functions as similar as you do so from a database via DAO class.

-Unlike a generic database, the query operations require `commit()` operation in order for you to complete them.
+All the operations are performed asynchronously.
+Use callback blocks to handle the results.
 <table class="table table-hover table-bordered">
   <thead>
     <tr>